 Some bones do not develop properly in childhood, which can result in flat feet from birth continuing into adulthood.
 In these rare cases, surgical intervention may be necessary to separate fused bones.

-People with other foot, ankle, or lower leg problems may find that flat feet can contribute to them or make symptoms worse.
+People with other foot, ankle, or lower leg problems may find that flat feet can contribute to them or worsen symptoms.